Testicular Cancer: Staging and Treatment

 Chemotherapy is the use of anti-cancer medications to kill cancer cells.
 Chemotherapy medications used to treat testicular cancer are often given into a vein (IV, intravenously) so that it travels throughout the body.
 Chemotherapy is used when the cancer has spread outside of the testicle.
 It is also used to help keep the cancer from coming back (recurring).

-Which medications you receive depends on your age, overall health, and your tumor type and stage.
-Some common chemotherapy medications used to treat testicular cancer are: cisplatin, bleomycin, ifosfamide, paclitaxel, vinblastine, and etoposide.
-In some tumors, immunotherapy medications, such as pembrolizumab or nivolumab may be an option for metastatic testicular cancer.
-As with surgery, sexuality and fertility issues should be discussed before treatment is started.
+Which medications you get depends on your age, overall health, and your tumor type and stage.
+Some chemotherapy medications used to treat testicular cancer are: cisplatin, bleomycin, ifosfamide, paclitaxel, vinblastine, and etoposide.
+In some tumors, immunotherapy medications, like pembrolizumab or nivolumab may be an option for metastatic testicular cancer.

 In rare cases, high dose chemotherapy may be given, followed by an autologous stem cell transplant.
 High dose chemotherapy uses combinations of carboplatin, etoposide, paclitaxel, ifosfamide, gemcitabine and oxaliplatin.
 After the chemotherapies are given, cells are collected from the patient and then reinfused intravenously (IV).
 This therapy is still being studied in clinical trials.